jbaker92/Custom-Job-Alerts/README.md

 - `terms.conf` -- contains the search terms you wish to search for e.g. `developer`.
 - `locs.conf` -- contains the locations you wish to search for.
 Currently it uses `indeed.co.uk` so is limited to the UK; but it is easily extendable to use other locations.

+To run the script simply run `python job_alert.py`.

+The script uses the python library `keyring` to access the password for your email, so this needs to be set.
+For more details check the [keyring documentation](https://pypi.org/project/keyring/).

 _Dependencies:_ `Python 2.x`, `BeautifulSoup4` (Python package), `keyring` (Python package).